acts-project/acts/docs/core/visualization/visualization.rst

 Convenience helper functions
 ----------------------------

-The visualziation package also contains `static` helper functions for displaying complicated objects; these helper functions are provided by the `GeometryView3D` and `EventDataView3D` structs, that receive:
+The visualization package also contains `static` helper functions for displaying complicated objects; these helper functions are provided by the `GeometryView3D` and `EventDataView3D` structs, that receive:
  * A visualization visotor
  * The object to be written
  * A geometry context where needed